azylbertal/Neuroncad/README.md

 #Heading 1

-* This is an educational tool
+* This is an educational tool for system level neuroscience, powered by the [NEURON simulation environment](http://www.neuron.yale.edu/neuron/)
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)